xqwen/dap/torus_src/README.md

 The annotation requires a header to specify the name and the nature (categorical or continuous) of each SNP-level anntation.
 For example,
 ```
-SNP   binding_d
+SNP   feature1_d	feature2_c
-chr1.51479  0
+chr1.51479  0		0.23
-chr1.52058  2
+chr1.52058  2		0.45
-chr1.52238  1
+chr1.52238  1		0.97
 ```
 The first column  (always named "SNP") represents the SNP name.
 The following columns represent specific annotations.
 For categorical/discrete annotations, the annotation name should alwasy have a suffix "_d"; whereas for continuous annotations, the name should end with "_c".
-In the above example, the annotation "binding" is a categorical variable with 3 categories (0, 1 and 2).
-There is no restriction on the number of annotations for enrichment analysis.
+In the above example, the annotation "feature1" is a categorical variable with 3 categories (0, 1 and 2), and "feature2" is a continuous variable.There is no restriction on the number of annotations for enrichment analysis.

 ### 3. Gene and SNP Map Files